 Commercial AG - Commercial agriculture is beginning to migrate to controlled indoor environments.
 Every year the US loses significant portions of its fertile agricultural land due to urbanization.
 In an effort to sustain our population cultivation is moving both indoors as well as vertical.
 Indoor cultivation allows urban farmers to have multiple harvests throughout the year while maximizing their production of healthy and nutrient dense fruits and vegetables.
 For example, our research indicates that over 40% of all fresh tomatoes sold in U.S. retail stores are now greenhouse grown.
 We work with you to help design, develop and manufacture cultivation system which will both maximize you space and mitigate your energy costs.
 From rooftop/vertical hydroponic and aeroponic systems to custom designed greenhouse management systems Terra Tech is continually developing products and working with strategic partners, like Bayer Crop Sciences, to continually capture market share of this growing industry.
+We do not have a formal agreement or written contract with Bayer Corp Sciences and have only made sales of certain of our products to Bayer Crop Sciences.
 We plan to expand our business in this segment by increasing our product lineup as well as our manufacturing capabilities in an effort to keep pace with the growth of the market.
 We will be budgeting additional capital for R&D as well as hiring a sales force specializing in the commercial market.

-Retail AG-Through our retail subsidiary GrowOp Technology Ltd. (www.growopltd.com) we design and manufacture an advanced and affordable line of horticulture equipment for the discerning grower.
+Retail AG -Through our retail subsidiary GrowOp Technology Ltd. (www.growopltd.com) we design and manufacture an advanced and affordable line of horticulture equipment for the discerning grower.
 We have created a product line of affordable and hi quality hydroponic cultivation equipment for the wholesale market.
 We intend to continue to add SKU's as well as sales force to service the blossoming hydroponic retail market.
 Our intention is to replicate the 12,000 square foot facility we operate out of Oakland, California in other prime markets including Colorado and Michigan.
 We are budgeting for warehouse space, management as well other general labor to operate these additional facilities.

-In addition to our organic growth through Terra Tech's commercial manufacturing and GrowOp Technology's retail brand we intend to accelerate growth.
+In addition to our organic growth through Terra Tech's commercial manufacturing and GrowOp Technology's retail brand we intend to acquire to accelerate growth.
 We are focused on well-positioned market participants that have a competitive advantage in their respective segment in addition to generating strong operating cash flow.